nodejs/node/doc/api/esm.md

 As a last resort, package encapsulation can be disabled entirely by creating an export for the root of the package `"./": "./"`.
 This will expose every file in the package at the cost of disabling the encapsulation and potential tooling benefits this provides.
-As the ES Module loader in Node.js will not resolve file extensions or an `index.js` exporting the root is less expressive than either of the above examples as individuals will sill be unable to `import feature from 'my-mod/feature'`.
+As the ES Module loader in Node.js enforces the use of [the full specifier path][], exporting the root rather than being explicit about entry is less expressive than either of the prior examples.
+Not only will encapsulation be lost but module consumers will be unable to `import feature from 'my-mod/feature'` as they will need to provide the full path `import feature from 'my-mod/feature/index.js`.

 #### Main Entry Point Export